 Financial burden of healthcare costs and underinsurance-Financial burden of healthcare costs and underinsurance are defined for people under age 65.
-Financial burden of healthcare costs is defined when a person's family level out-of-pocket health insurance premiums and medical expenditures are greater than 10 percent of total family income.
-Underinsurance is defined for people with private insurance when a person's family level out-of-pocket medical expenditures (excluding premiums) are greater than 10 percent of total family income.2
+Financial burden of healthcare costs was defined as present when a person's family level out-of-pocket health insurance premiums and medical expenditures were greater than 10% of total family income.
+Underinsurance was defined as present for people with private insurance when a person's family-level out-of-pocket medical expenditures (excluding premiums) were greater than 10% of total family income.2

-The following family level variables are defined for these measures.
+The following family level variables were defined for these measures:

-Family.
-The definition of family is based on the MEPS health insurance eligibility unit (HIEU), which includes all members of the family who would typically be covered under a private insurance family plan.
-HIEUs include adults, their spouses, and their unmarried natural/adoptive children under age 18 and children under age 24 who are full-time students.

-Nonelderly families include families in which at least one person is under age 65.
-In these cases, family-level expenditures include the expenditures for the elderly person as well.
-Elderly families in which all people are age 65 years or above are not included in this analysis.

-Out-of-pocket expenditures on healthcare services.
-Out-of-pocket expenses include all out-of-pocket payments for deductibles, coinsurance, copayments, and payments for any noncovered services and supplies.
-Using the HIEU definition of family unit, we add out-of-pocket expenditures on healthcare services across all members of the family to calculate family-level out-of-pocket expenditures on healthcare services.

-Out-of-pocket expenditures on health insurance premiums.
-MEPS collects out-of-pocket expenditures on premiums for private health insurance from household respondents.
-We add private out-of-pocket premium costs and (imputed) Medicare Part B premiums across all health insurance policies covering family members.
-For example, if there are two single policies covering the two adults of a childless couple unit, we add these together.
-Premiums are prorated to account for the number of months of coverage during the year.
-For employer-sponsored group coverage, employer contributions toward premiums are not included in this analysis.

-Person-level insurance status.
-Results are reported by individual health insurance status, which is defined hierarchically for the categories below:

-- Private, employer sponsored: people who had at least 1 month of employersponsored insurance and no uninsured months in the year. - Private, nongroup: people who had least 1 month of nongroup private insurance and no uninsured months in the year. - Public only: people who had public insurance only for all available months in MEPS during the year. - Part-year uninsured: people whose number of uninsured months is less than the number of available months in MEPS during the year. - Full-year uninsured: people whose number of uninsured months is equal to the number of available months in MEPS during the year.

-Total family income.
-Total family income is the sum of person-level pretax total income, refund income, and sales income.
+- Family.
+The definition of family was based on the MEPS health insurance eligibility unit (HIEU), which includes all members of the family who would typically be covered under a private insurance family plan.
+HIEUs included adults, their spouses, and their unmarried natural/adoptive children under age 18 and children under age 24 who were full-time students. - Nonelderly families included families in which at least one person was under age 65.
+In these cases, family-level expenditures included the expenditures for the elderly person as well.
+This analysis did not include elderly families in which all people were age 65 years or above. - Out-of-pocket expenditures on healthcare services.
+Out-of-pocket expenses included all out-of-pocket payments for deductibles, coinsurance, copayments, and payments for any noncovered services and supplies.
+Using the HIEU definition of family unit, we added out-of-pocket expenditures on healthcare services across all members of the family to calculate family-level out-of-pocket expenditures on healthcare services. - Out-of-pocket expenditures on health insurance premiums.
+MEPS collects data on out-of-pocket expenditures on premiums for private health insurance from household respondents.
+We added private out-of-pocket premium costs and (imputed) Medicare Part B premiums across all health insurance policies covering family members.
+For example, a childless couple unit had two single policies covering the two adults, we added premiums for the two policies together.
+We prorate premiums to account for the number of months of coverage during the year.
+For employer-sponsored group coverage, this analysis did not include employer contributions toward premiums. - Person-level insurance status.
+Results were reported by individual health insurance status, which was defined hierarchically for the categories below: - Private, employer sponsored: people who had at least 1 month of employer-sponsored insurance and no uninsured months in the year. - Private, nongroup: people who had least 1 month of nongroup private insurance and no uninsured months in the year. - Public only: people who had public insurance only for all available months in MEPS during the year. - Part-year uninsured: people whose number of uninsured months was less than the number of available months in MEPS during the year. - Full-year uninsured: people whose number of uninsured months was equal to the number of available months in MEPS during the year. - Total family income.
+Total family income was the sum of person-level pretax total income, refund income, and sales income.